How and Why You Should Delete Your Cookies

 After a while, as your cookies build up, the sheer amount of them can cause your systems to slow down.
 This is why, when you experience problems with internet speed, many IT professionals will recommend clearing your cookies.

 It’s important to delete cookies when using a shared or public computer so that other users cannot access your information, or use websites while signed in as you.
 It’s because of the presence of cookies that another user could see your history on the computer, or potentially shop/access information while signed in as you on different sites (e-commerce, banking, social media, and emails etc).

 Unfortunately, it is possible for cybercriminals to gain access to the data stored by cookies for the purpose of stealing personal information.
 This personal information can then be sold on for a profit or used to make online purchases or access banking.
-Find out more about how cybercriminals operate.

 One of the most common reasons why internet-users choose to delete their cookies is to stop targeted ads following them around while they are online.
 Third-party cookies that record the items you’ve looked at are a source of major annoyance for some people, who do not wish to see recurring adverts every time they use the internet.